pepcape/NPGR003-23/04-Mandala/README.md

 Your task is to implement **Mandala-like** drawing algorithms.
 You should write a command line program that draws mandalas without user interaction and saves them to a disk file.

-Our **definition of a mandala**: an image with distinct circular symmetry.
+Our **definition of a mandala**: an image with distinct **circular symmetry**.
 The order of symmetry is usually 5 to 8, giving angles of 72 to 45 degrees.
 Of course, you can use multiple symmetry, which can be seen in Asian mandalas as well.

 ## Ideas
-You can draw pixel by pixel or use drawing routines from the [ImageSharp library](https://www.nuget.org/packages/SixLabors.ImageSharp/).
+You can draw pixel by pixel or use **drawing routines** from the [ImageSharp library](https://www.nuget.org/packages/SixLabors.ImageSharp/).
 If you draw the same "batch" of figures several times with different rotation around the center of the image, you almost have it (you will probably have to fix the overlap of the 1st and the last batch).

-The second idea is to create an "image function" that includes rotational symmetry in its definition.
+The second idea is to create an **"image function"** that includes rotational symmetry in its definition.
 A small example: let us calculate the closest distance from the current pixel to one of the four lines (vertical `x = 0`, horizontal `y = 0`, diagonal `y = x` and side diagonal `y = -x`).
 The color of the current pixel is then based on the closest distance, it is obvious that the result will have 8-fold rotational symmetry.

-Using the distance of the current pixel to a set of pixels that can already be easily made rotationally symmetric is a generally applicable idea.
+Using the distance of the current pixel to a set of points/lines that can already be easily made rotationally symmetric is a generally applicable idea.